JetBrains/kotlin-web-site/docs/topics/k2-compiler-guide.md

     }
 }
 ```
-{kotlin-runnable="true" kotlin-min-compiler-version="2.0" id="kotlin-smart-casts-k2-increment-decrement-operators-guide" validate="false"}
+{kotlin-runnable="true" kotlin-min-compiler-version="2.0" id="kotlin-smart-casts-k2-increment-decrement-operators" validate="false"}

 ### Kotlin Multiplatform

 There are improvements in the K2 compiler related to Kotlin Multiplatform in the following areas:

 * [Separation of common and platform sources during compilation](#separation-of-common-and-platform-sources-during-compilation)
 * [Different visibility levels of expected and actual declarations](#different-visibility-levels-of-expected-and-actual-declarations)

 #### Separation of common and platform sources during compilation

-Previously, due to its design, the Kotlin compiler couldn't keep common and platform source sets separate at compile time.
+Previously, the design of the Kotlin compiler prevented it from keeping common and platform source sets separate
-This means that common code could access platform code, which resulted in different behavior between platforms.
-In addition,
+at compile time.
+As a consequence of this, common code could access platform code, which resulted in different behavior
-some compiler settings and dependencies from common code were leaked into platform code.
+between platforms.
+In addition, some compiler settings and dependencies from common code used to leak into platform code.

-In Kotlin 2.0.0, we redesigned the compilation scheme as part of the new Kotlin K2 compiler so that there is a strict
+In Kotlin 2.0.0, our implementation of the new Kotlin K2 compiler included a redesign of the compilation scheme to ensure
-separation between common and platform source sets.
-The most noticeable change is when you use [expected and actual functions](multiplatform-expect-actual.md#expected-and-actual-functions).
+strict separation between common and platform source sets.
+This change is most noticeable when you use [expected and actual functions](multiplatform-expect-actual.md#expected-and-actual-functions).
 Previously, it was possible for a function call in your common code to resolve to a function in platform code.
 For example:

 <table header-style="top">